Pseudofolliculitis barbae: Treatment

 The simplest treatment for PFB is to let the beard grow.
 Complete removal of the hair from its follicle (epilation) is not recommended.
 Severe or transfollicular hairs may require removal by a dermatologist.

 For most cases, completely avoiding shaving for three to four weeks allows all lesions to subside, and most extrafollicular hairs will resolve themselves within at least ten days.

-Medications may also be prescribed to speed healing of the skin.
-Clinical trials have shown glycolic acid-based peels to be an effective and well-tolerated therapy which resulted in significantly fewer PFB lesions on the face and neck.
+Medications may also be prescribed to speed the healing of the skin.
+Clinical trials have shown glycolic acid–based peels to be an effective and well-tolerated therapy, which resulted in significantly fewer PFB lesions on the face and neck.
 The mechanism of action of glycolic acid is unknown, but it is hypothesized that straighter hair growth is caused by the reduction of sulfhydrylbonds in the hair shaft by glycolic acid, which results in reduced re-entry of the hair shaft into the follicular wall or epidermis.
 Salicylic acid peels are also effective.
 Prescription antibiotic gels (Benzamycin, Cleocin-T) or oral antibiotics are also used.
-Benzoyl peroxide may be used topically, combined or not with prescription antibiotics.
-Retin-A is a potent treatment that helps even out any scarring after a few months.
-It is added as a nightly application of Retin-A cream 0.05–0.1% to the beard skin while beard is growing out.
+Benzoyl peroxide may be used topically, combined, or not with prescription antibiotics.
+Tretinoin is a potent treatment that helps even out any scarring after a few months.
+It is added as a nightly application of tretinoin cream 0.05–0.1% to the beard skin while the beard is growing out.
 Tea tree oil, witch hazel, and hydrocortisone are also noted as possible treatments and remedies for razor bumps.

 Long-term therapies

 Permanent removal of the hair follicle is the only definitive treatment for PFB.
 Electrolysis is effective but limited by its slow pace, pain, and expense.
 Laser-assisted hair removal has proven effective and can last for years.
 Laser therapies utilize melanin-selective photothermolysis to heat up hair shafts and damage follicular stem cells, which over time impairs hair growth.
 Common laser systems used to treat PFC are pulsed alexandrite (755 nm), diode (800–810 nm) and Nd:YAG (1064 nm) lasers.
-Nd:YAG lasers are indicated for darker-pigmented individuals.
-Laser therapy for PFC requires typically requires at least six treatments spaced 4–6 weeks apart.
+Nd: YAG lasers are indicated for darker-pigmented individuals.
+Laser therapy for PFC typically requires at least six treatments spaced 4–6 weeks apart.
 Side effects include erythema and skin discoloration.